PMysticism/AZ80-DDPM/README.md

 Please cite our paper as follows:
 E. Azqadan, H. Jahed, A. Arami, Predictive microstructure image generation using denoising diffusion probabilistic models, Acta Mater.
-261 (2023), 119406, doi: 10.1016/j.actamat.2023.119406.
+261 (2023), 119406, https://doi.org/10.1016/j.actamat.2023.119406.

 The following repositories were used as inspiration for this implementation: